Community Collaboration Intern (TAI Teaching Artist)

 All housing and meals will be provided to the intern for the duration of the internship period.
 (When the dining hall is not open, a meal stipend of $75/week will be provided in lieu of prepared meals).
 Informal studio space in Ridgeway classroom will be available during non-teaching/program hours.

-The internship will remain open until filled, however the initial review of applications will consist of applications received by May 1, 2017.
-Send resume and cover letter addressing relevant experience and interest in the internship, personal contact information and email contact information for at least 3 references to Stacey Lane, Penland School of Crafts, PO Box 37 Penland, NC 28765 or
+The internship will remain open until filled, however the initial review of applications will consist of applications received by October 15, 2017.
+Send resume and cover letter addressing relevant experience and interest in the internship, personal contact information and email contact information for at least 3 references to Stacey Lane, Penland School of Crafts, PO Box 37 Penland, NC 28765 or email materials to:

 Penland School of Crafts is an international center for craft education offering residential workshops, residencies, community education programs, and exhibitions.
-Located on 420 acres in the NC Mountains, Penland has 16 teaching studios and a total of 57 historic and contemporary buildings.
-Penland School of Crafts is an equal opportunity employer with a staff of 63.
-Penland operates with a $16 million endowment and an annual operating budget of $5.8 million.
-We offer several internships throughout the year.
-Penland is located about an hour northeast of Asheville, NC.
+Located on 420 acres in the NC mountains, Penland has 16 teaching studios and 57 historic and contemporary buildings.
+Penland School of Crafts is an equal opportunity employer with a staff of 65.
+Penland conducts its business with an annual operating budget of $6 million.

 Penland Welcomes Everyone